Corni33/CarND_P1_LaneLines/README.md

 ### Overview of the pipeline

-The goal of the project was to superimpose straight lines over the lane markings in an image of a road using basic image processing techniques.
+The goal of the project was to superimpose straight lines over lane markings in an image of a road using basic image processing techniques.

 The pipeline used consist of the following steps: